 Plan Your Visit

 Your safety, and that of our team, continue to be our top priority, and we’re following procedures and guidelines laid out by the CDC and local health officials.
-All out-of-state visitors must follow all applicable health and safety protocols required by the New York State COVID-19 Travel Advisory requires visitors from certain states to quarantine for 14 days.
-Visitors traveling from any of these states to New York City are required to complete the state Department of Health's online Travel Health Form.
+All out-of-state visitors must follow all applicable health and safety protocols required by the New York State COVID-19 Travel Advisory, which may include quarantine.

 Here are a few things you can expect on your visit to the Brooklyn Museum:

 A spacious building.
 We’re limiting capacity to 25% so you have space to move safely.
 All tickets are timed to help control capacity.
 We ask that you maintain social distancing while visiting.

 Only seeing the top half of someone’s face.
 Like everywhere else in the city, a mask that covers your nose and mouth is required for everyone (face shields without masks, and bandanas, scarves, or buffs, are not sufficient).
 Masks with valves or other openings are not permitted.
 If you’re unable to wear a face covering (e.g., a mask), we regret that in order to ensure the safety of our staff and visitors, we’ll be unable to accommodate your entry at this time.
 We look forward to welcoming you back when these protocols are no longer necessary.